stackforge/fuel-docs/pages/plugin-dev/020-fuel-plugin-dev.rst

 Fuel does not use puppet master.
 Task executor copies manifest from the Fuel Master node and runs 'puppet apply' command on each target node.

-It is recommended to use `puppet` tasks in your plug-in instead of running puppet in shell tasks.
+It is recommended that you use `puppet` tasks in your plug-in instead of running puppet in shell tasks.

 Task executor has `code with special logic <https://github.com/stackforge/fuel-astute/blob/122cdaab/mcagents/puppetd.rb>`_ which handles errors, if **puppet apply**